neomutt/test-token/README.md

   2. Set `COLUMNS`
   3. Pass to exec

+Won't work.
+We'd need to pass the dupe environment to the token function. exec() needs to happen outside of token function.

 - Move `filter.c` to libmutt?
   - Factor out environment
   - Factor out `EXECSHELL`